Recycling Damaged, Expired and Unwanted Car Seats

-Composting using bokashi is an easy way to recycle all forms of food waste to produce a material, which can be used as a ‘slow release’ fertiliser in the garden.
+Composting using bokashi is an easy way to recycle food waste to produce a material, which can be used as a ‘slow release’ fertiliser in the garden.
 Bokashi is made from Effective Microorganisms (EM), molasses and plant based materials, such as sawdust, rice bran or wheat bran and it is 100% natural.

 Using a special airtight container, adding bokashi to fruit, vegetables, left over prepared foods, cooked or raw meat and fish, egg shells, small pieces of bones, coffee grinds and tea bags produces a nutrient rich compost in under half the time of normal composting.

 Bokashi composting kits and Compost-Zing are available for purchase at Amberley transfer station (52 Grays Road).
 They can also be ordered via the Cheviot, Hanmer Springs and Amuri libraries and will be available for collection in a couple of days.

 10 litre system - starter kit (bucket set and one bag of Compost-Zing)

 15 litre system - starter kit (bucket set and one bag of Compost-Zing)

 Compost-Zing per 1kg bag